This post may contain affiliate links. Learn more.

 • Have all ingredients at room temperature.

 • Preheat oven to 350°F with a rack in the center.
-Butter and flour an 8 x 8-inch baking pan, tapping out any excess flour.
+Butter and flour a 9×13-inch baking pan, tapping out any excess flour.

 • Into a medium mixing bowl, sift together the flour, baking powder, and salt.

-• In a large mixing bowl or the bowl of a stand mixer fitted with the paddle, beat sugar, butter, and safflower oil together, starting on low speed and increasing to medium when incorporated, for 90 seconds.
+• In a large mixing bowl or the bowl of a stand mixer fitted with the paddle, beat butter and sugar together on medium speed until pale and fluffy, about three minutes.

 • Spread batter evenly into prepared pan.